Welcome to our Governors’ section

 The Headteacher’s Report to Governors is a termly agenda item and will follow a set format.
 It is an opportunity for Governors to then seek clarification, offer challenge and refer information in the report to the School Development Plan.
 The report contains information on school developments; any staffing changes; assessment procedures, test and exam results; records of bullying and any safeguarding issues.The School Development Plan is used to monitor developments and ensure actions are carried out on schedule.
 This is referred to regularly in Governing Body meetings.

 A sub-committee will have an over-view of finances, monitoring and checking the budget and allocation of funds. and will report to the full Governing Body.

 Governors are encouraged to visit the school to monitor the work that goes on, normally with a focus on specific issues linked to school improvement using data produced by the school and from RAISE online to compare attainment and achievement against national standards.

 The Governing Body are always looking for methods of communication with parents/carers by sharing information about our work and respond to their concerns or ideas so far we have used:

-Governing Body page on the school website
+- Governing Body page on the school website

-Governor presence at events such as parental consultation evenings, fetes, school productions, sporting events and assemblies.
+- Governor presence at events such as parental consultation evenings, fetes, school productions, sporting events and assemblies.